- You can grow plants with different growth rates, but make sure they get enough light (this is crucial for plant growth).

 Here, arugula and leaf parsley receive a lot of light while the basil is in the shade.
 The solution is to move the basil to the center and trim the plants around it so they don't cast shadows.

-If a plant doesn't get enough light, it will grow very slowly or, in the worst case, stop growing altogether, as plants depend on light to photosynthesize.
-Remember that the plant light should be about 10 cm above the plants.
+If a plant doesn't get enough light, it will grow very slowly, as plants depend on light to photosynthesize.
+Remember that the plant light should be about 4 inches (10 cm) above the plants.

 Don't hesitate to reach out at firstname.lastname@example.org if you have any questions :)